We shall come rejoicing, lowering the carbs!

-In the beginning, I was told that the way to control my diabetes was to lower my daily intake of carbohydrates.
-Simple enough: Meat, fish, chicken, butter and cheese either have no carbohydrates or are very low in carbohydrates.
-Of course, if you choose to drastically increase the amount of these higher fat proteins, you may be risking your heart health.
+Many of us have been told that the way to help control diabetes is to lower your daily intake of carbohydrates.
+Simple enough ?!
+Meat Fish, Chicken, butter, and cheese, either have no carbohydrates or are very low in carbohydrates.
+Of course if you choose to drastically increase the amount of these higher fat proteins you may be risking your heart health.
 Portion control might be the answer.
+But do we mean portion control like:

 Does anybody really eat like that?
 Does anybody WANT to eat like that?
 What do you do with the other half of the banana?
 Can you really pour sauce over that little pasta and be satisfied?

-I searched the aisles looking for the lowest carbohydrate value in a product.
-As long as it didn’t sacrifice flavor, I chose those over the others.
-Sugar-free products were not always a good choice.
-When it came to baked goods, it was the flour that was the problem - as much as, or maybe more than, the sugar.
+Like many of you, I searched the aisles looking for the lowest carbohydrate value in a product.
+As long as it didn’t sacrifice flavor, I choose those over the others.
+Sugar free products were NOT ALWAYS a good choice.
+When it came to baked goods, it was the flour and corn starch that was problem as much as the sugar.

 Working with a nutritionist, I learned about NET carbs.
-With her help I discovered Joseph’s Lavash bread with only 8g of carbs in a sheet.
+With her help I discovered breads with only 8-11grams. of carbohydrates in a sheet or slice.
 Roll-up sandwiches became a staple of my lunch.
-I was happy again - not staring at the bland chicken and lettuce on my lunch plate.

 It is a journey.
 Day by day, bit by bit.
-After four years, I am still learning and still sharing with other diabetics across the country.
-I am enjoying cooking and entertaining just as much as before.
+After seven years I am still learning and still sharing with others.
+I have kept off the 60 pounds I lost (depending on the day) kept my A1C between 5.3 – 5.6, and am enjoying cooking and entertaining almost as much as before.